DaveOnBlocks/SimpleNeo/README.md

-    //load a nep-5 contract from disk and deploy it var contract = client.Contracts.LoadContract(@"C:\Demos\TutorialToken\TutorialToken\bin\Debug\TutorialToken.avm"); //get the hash from the disk version
+    //load a nep-5 contract from disk and deploy it var contract = client.Contracts.LoadContract(@"C:\Demos\TutorialToken\TutorialToken\bin\Debug\TutorialToken.avm");

     contract.Author = "Author";
     contract.Name = "Sample Coin";
     contract.Description = "Sample to show deploying a simple contract";
     contract.Email = "e@mail.com";
     contract.Version = DateTime.Now.ToString();
-    client.Contracts.DeployNEP5Contract(contract); //deploy a NEP-5 contract with a 05 return type, a 0710 parameter list, storage enabled, dynamic call not enabled.
+    //deploy a NEP-5 contract with a 05 return type, a 0710 parameter list, storage enabled, dynamic call not enabled. client.Contracts.DeployNEP5Contract(contract);

-    client.Contracts.WaitForContract(contract); //wait until the contract appears on the blockchain (by default, tries 10 times with a one second pause in between)
+    //wait until the contract appears on the blockchain (by default, tries 10 times with a one second pause in between) client.Contracts.WaitForContract(contract);

-    Console.WriteLine(contract.InvokeLocalMethod<string>("name")); //invoke a method locally using blockchain data but not altering data (this works the same as when you "test" invoke from neo-gui
+    //invoke a method locally using blockchain data but not altering data (this works the same as when you "test" invoke from neo-gui
+    Console.WriteLine(contract.InvokeLocalMethod<string>("name"));

     var amount = new ContractParameter(ContractParameterType.Integer) {Value = (BigInteger) 101};
     var address1 = client.CurrentWallet.Addresses.First();